dlnetworks/twittercast/README.md

 This script should work properly on a defalt LAMP stack.

+** Many shared hosting prividers disable required php modules and outbound ports.
+Please check with your provider for supprt **

 php module requirements

 sockets
 curl
 pcre

-I can provide twittercast hosting services if desired.
+I provide twittercast hosting if needed.